 “This workforce has been working practically non-stop for the past several years to fulfill the dreams of Jeep enthusiasts around the world who want to go where only a Wrangler can take them,” said Chuck Padden, Toledo Assembly Complex Manager.
 “We take great pride in the role we have played in the history of this vehicle and the impact it has made in the Toledo community.
 We look forward to bringing that same commitment to the all-new Jeep truck.”

-The rear suspension design is also unique to JT and similar to that of the Ram 1500.
-FCA US will continue utilizing that same manufacturing system working with supplier partners to produce the new Jeep truck.
+The rear suspension design is also unique to JT and very similar to that of the Ram 1500.
+Fiat Chrysler Automobiles (FCA) will continue utilizing that same manufacturing system working with supplier partners to produce the new Jeep truck.
 Kuka and Hyundai Mobis will remain the suppliers for the body and chassis, respectively.

-Stay tuned to Mopar Insiders for all the latest FCA news, including the upcoming Jeep pickup and make sure you check out our forums section for more great content.
+Stay tuned to MoparInsiders.com for all the latest FCA news, including the upcoming Jeep pickup and make sure you check out our forums section for more great content.